Ryouhei Abe

-Ryouhei Abe (阿部 亮平, Abe Ryōhei) is a Japanese actor who is represented by the talent agency, JFCT.
+Ryouhei Abe (阿部 亮平, Abe Ryōhei) is a Japanese actor who is represented by the talent agency JFCT.

 Biography

-Abe was a member of a baseball team at Seijoh High School, and belongs to a hardball baseball team in Aichi University, which won the 17th All Japan University Quasi Baseball Tournament.
+Abe was a member of a baseball team at Seijoh High School and belongs to a hardball baseball team in Aichi University, which won the 17th All Japan University Quasi Baseball Tournament.

-His first role was in Water Boys 2, and afterwards he started getting regular roles in television dramas.
+His first role was in Water Boys 2.
+Afterwards, he started getting regular roles in television dramas.
 His roles are often yakuza or delinquents, but he has also played comical roles in dramas such as Astro Kyūdan and My Boss My Hero.
 Abe often plays baseball players, making use of his own baseball skills.